shsiddhant/memory.fm/docs/source/index.rst

 memory.fm
 =========

-A small Python library and CLI application for reading, analyzing, visualizing and exporting `Last.fm <https://www.last.fm>`_ scrobble data.
+A small Python library and CLI tool for reading, analyzing, visualizing and exporting `Last.fm <https://www.last.fm>`_ scrobble data.

 Meant for anyone who obsesses over their music listening.
+Even if you aren't as obsessed, you are still welcome and encouraged to try it out.

-**Inspired by the habit of repurposing music listening history as a medium to bring up memories.**
+**Inspired by my habit of repurposing music listening history as a medium to bring up memories.**

 .. grid:: 1 2 2 2
    :gutter: 4